Kernel-Based Smoothness Analysis of Residual Networks: Comparing the Smoothness of ResNet and MLP NTKs

-where $\mathcal{F}$ denotes the Fourier transform.
-Clearly, $0 \leq \mu(f) \leq 1$, and $\mu(f_1)<\mu(f_2)$ can be interpreted as $f_2$ being smoother than $f_1$. \tomt{In practice, we use dense sampling and FFT instead of the continuous $\mathcal{F}$.} \tomt{Note that scaling a kernel by a scalar factor does not change its kernel regression result $f$ and thus also $\mu(f)$.
-Therefore we found the measure $\mu(f)$ to be more informative than, e.g., comparing the FFTs of the ResNet and MLP NTKs (we observed that with large/small enough factor the magnitude of the FFT of each of them can be placed on-top/below the other).}
+\tomt{Note that scaling a kernel by a scalar factor does not change its kernel regression result $f$ and thus also $\mu(f)$.
+Therefore, we found the measure $\mu(f)$ to be more informative than, e.g., comparing the FFTs of the ResNet and MLP NTKs (we observed that with large/small enough factor the magnitude of the FFT of each of them can be placed on-top/below the other).}

-Before comparing with the MLP, we visualize the theoretical NTK results for ResNet (similar visualization of the NTK theory has been shown only for MLPs, e.g., in \cite{jacot2018neural,lee2019wide}).
+Before comparing with the MLP, we visualize the theoretical NTK results for ResNet (similar visualization of the NTK theory has been shown only for MLPs, e.g., in \citep{jacot2018neural,lee2019wide}).
 Figure~\ref{fig:NTK_regression_asymp_empir_kernel} shows the concentration of the empirical NTK (for 30 different Gaussian initializations) around the asymptotic expression given in \eqref{Eq_resnet_ntk}, for the ResNet model with $L=5$, ReLU nonlinearities, $\alpha=0.1$, $\sigma_v=1$, $\sigma_w=1$, and width of $n=2000$, for inputs on the sphere (circle) in $\mathbb{R}^2$.
-Figures~\ref{fig:NTK_regression_asymp_empir_regression_N6} and \ref{fig:NTK_regression_asymp_empir_regression_N10} show that the results of kernel regression (\eqref{Eq_kernel_sol}) with the asymptotic NTK are very similar to the interpolations learned by the ResNet (for 30 different Gaussian initializations, when we use gradient descent with step-size 0.5 and 0.05 for 6 and 10 training samples, respectively).
+Figures~\ref{fig:NTK_regression_asymp_empir_regression_N6} and \ref{fig:NTK_regression_asymp_empir_regression_N10} show that the results of kernel regression \eqref{Eq_kernel_sol} with the asymptotic NTK are very similar to the interpolations learned by the ResNet (for 30 different Gaussian initializations, when we use gradient descent with step-size 0.5 and 0.05 for 6 and 10 training samples, respectively).

 We turn to compare the NTK results for MLP and ResNet, which are given in \eqref{Eq_mlp_ntk} and \eqref{Eq_resnet_ntk}, respectively.
 We use $\sigma_v=\sigma_w=1$, ReLU nonlinearities, and inputs from the circle.
 We modify the number of nonlinear layers, $L$, as well as the hyperparameter $\alpha$ in the ResNet.
-In the interpolation results ( where we use \eqref{Eq_kernel_sol}) we also modify the amount of given samples and measure the smoothness of each result with $\mu(\cdot)$ defined in \eqref{Eq_gauss_rkhs_meas}.
-The results are presented in Figure~\ref{fig:NTK_mlp_resnet_L15}.
+In the interpolation results ( where we use \eqref{Eq_kernel_sol}) we also modify the amount of given samples and measure the smoothness of each \tomtb{resulted $f$ with $\mu(f)$ defined in \eqref{Eq_L2_der2_meas2}.} The results are presented in Figure~\ref{fig:NTK_mlp_resnet_L15}.